-The most important thing is having all the paperwork there - in particular, forms for people to sign up on, and flyers for people to take away with them Try a small flyer, 1/3 of an A4 page, and double-sided.
-On one side have information about the SCA and the College, and on the other have the times of regular meetings and practices, and the first event(s) of the year.
+The most important thing is having all the paperwork there - in particular, forms for people to sign up, and flyers for people to take away with them.
+Try a small flyer, 1/3 of an A4 page, and double-sided.
+On one side have information about the SCA and the group, and on the other have the times of regular meetings and practices, and the next event(s) of the year.
 Have enough of these that you can give them to everyone - you never know who is going to go away not really enthused, but then actually read it and decide to come along!

-After that, there is of course the Stuff - list ropes for the tourney area, a big range of stuff for the table - calligraphy, embroidery, garb (wear it!), armour, archery gear, feast gear, a nice leather pouch, a pretty candlestick, etc - and also a flag or banner or two - they really draw the eye and evoke a medieval feel.
+After that, there is of course the Stuff - list ropes for the tourney area, plenty of stuff on display - calligraphy, embroidery, garb (wear it!), armour, archery gear, feast gear, a nice leather pouch, a pretty candlestick, also a flag or banner or two - they really draw the eye and evoke a medieval feel.
 Arrange everything in an attractive manner, but recognise that people are going to be picking things up and having a look at them - and should feel comfortable doing so!
 Take care with weapons.
 The public should not be handling live steel (or any steel in Victoria), drawing bows or swinging rattan.
 These things can be dangerous and compromise our insurance cover.

-Once you have all the stuff there, just make sure you have people there.
-2-3 is usually quite enough.
+Once you have all the stuff there, make sure you have people there.
+Two or three is usually quite enough.
 However, if more people want to help out, that's excellent.
 Get them to stroll around in garb, talking to people who look interested and handing out flyers.
 When they're talking to people, make sure there's interaction and they're not just reading off a spiel about the SCA, or overloading them.
-It always helps to get both men and women, and young and attractive is a plus. ;) Get everyone to put on their smiles, and tell people how awesome we are!
+It always helps to have both men and women helping; young and older.
+Get everyone to put on their smiles, and tell people how awesome we are!

-For the fighting demo, you will of course need the usual safety measures - list ropes in particular.
+For a fighting demo, you will of course need the usual safety measures - list ropes in particular.
 If it's not too noisy, a loud and confident herald can draw interest and evoke a great medieval feel, but there's no point if nobody can hear him/her.
-Note that lots of people will stop and look at the fighting, but not many will want to go look at the stall - try to get people in garb wandering around talking to people who look especially interested and, again, handing out flyers.
+Note that lots of people will stop and look at the fighting, but not many will want to go look at the display - try to get people in garb wandering around talking to people who look especially interested and, again, handing out flyers.